 about 7 years ago

 Views and Brews in Chamonix

-Here's my favorite half-day hike from Chamonix, commonly known as the "Traverse Plan de l'Aiguille - Montenvers Train Mer de Glace."
+The half-day hike the Plan de l'Aiguille to Montenvers is one of the best in Chamonix.
 Be sure to get up early, so that the line isn't too long at the cable car to reach the Aiguille du Midi.
 Have your water and snacks packed and even in the middle of the summer be sure to have your rain jacket, winter hat, and gloves.
 Double-check to make sure the ticket you're purchasing not only gets you up to the Aiguille du Midi point, but also then lets you hop on the next cable car to head towards Helbronner (the incredible viewing spot that hovers over the border of France and Italy).
 Once you step out, you'll see hundreds of teams tackling the more technical descents on the snow and ice.
 You'll then descend by cable car back to the mid-station at the Plan d'Aiguille (that you saw on the way up).
-From there, you'll walk the steep, zigzag, wooded track back down to Chamonix (3–4 hours) or cross over from the Plan d'Aiguille to the Montenvers train/Mer de Glace station (3 hours) to take the tourist train back down to Chamonix.
+From there, you'll walk the steep, zigzag, wooded track back down to Chamonix (3–4 hours) or cross over from the Plan d'Aiguille to the Montenvers train/Mer de Glace station (three hours) to take the tourist train back down to Chamonix.
 Either way, you're guaranteed inspiring views.
-By your return to town you'll have worked up an appetite worthy of the delicious Chamonix Micro Brewery at 350 Route de Bouchet.
+By your return to town you'll have worked up an appetite worthy of the delicious Micro Brasserie de Chamonix at 350 Route de Bouchet.
 Walk along the river to head toward the pub and enjoy the food, beverages, and cozy atmosphere.
-Toast to taking advantage of all that this rugged setting has to offer, and honor its past too—it was home of the first Winter Olympics, in 1924.